unfoldingWord-dev/Resource-Container/docs/structure.rst

     en_ulb_gen_book/

-Note: The directory or file name is not the strict authority regarding the nature of the resource container.
+.. note:: The directory or file name is not the strict authority regarding the nature of the resource container.
 Therefore, whenever a resource container is utilized the `container_slug` field in the `package.json` manifest file should always be consulted and has the final word.

 .. _structure-directory: